 Make sure you are familiar with the cancellation policy prior to reserving.
 Property management companies and individual property owners typically offer their guests the option to buy trip insurance.
 Trip insurance, which generally costs somewhere between 1% - 5% of your standard rental price, can provide travellers with reimbursement of their vacation costs (and subsequent rental costs) for any days missed a result of personal medical-related emergencies or weather, as well as hurricane evacuation costs, such as a unanticipated motel stay or additional gas.

 When everything seems right, it's finally time for you to sign a rental agreement.
 Do not forget that most rental contracts will require a substantial rental deposit and/or security deposit to cover the rental home owner.

 Keep Your Contact's Information

-Put the rental manager's contact information into your phone and wallet for easy access to answers during your stay.
+Put the property manager's contact information into your smartphone and wallet for easy access to answers throughout your visit.